Kobayashi2501/navier-stokes-global-regularity/README.md

 # 🌊 Global Regularity of 3D Navier–Stokes
-### via Collapse of Persistent Topology and Categorical Obstruction (v6.0, AK-HDPST based)
+### via AK Collapse Framework with Hierarchical and Iwasawa-Theoretic Refinement (v7.0, AK-HDPST v11.0 based)

-This repository presents **Version 6.0**, a formally complete and verifiable proof system for the **global regularity** of the 3D incompressible Navier–Stokes equations on `ℝ³`,
+This repository presents **Version 7.0**, a structurally closed, hierarchically stratified, and type-theoretically formal proof system for the **global regularity** of the 3D incompressible Navier–Stokes equations on **ℝ³**,
 based entirely on the **AK Collapse Framework** developed in [AK-HDPST](https://github.com/Kobayashi2501/AK-High-Dimensional-Projection-Structural-Theory).

 ---